meangolden/meangolden/README.md

 - 👋 Hi, I’m @meangolden.
 I'm a mathematician, and an RF and Communications engineeer.
 Expert in physical layer security ;)
 - 🌱 I’m currently experimenting with machine learning in Python.
 - 💞️ Also interested in logic puzzles, and arts.
-GIve me a problem to solve!
+Give me a problem to solve or improve a technique!
 - 📫 How to reach me: chrysanti.paschou@gmail.com
 - 👀 OPEN TO WORK.
 <!---